ManWithABike/OPTICS-Clustering/README.md

 ## Usage
-Suppose you have a set of points in R^n, described in cartesian coordinates, and wonder if they have a cluster structure.
+Suppose you have a set of points in R^n, described in Cartesian coordinates, and wonder if they have a cluster structure.
-Then you might consider using this library, as it offers an interface that lets you extract clusters *and* draw the corresponding [reachability-plot](https://github.com/CrikeeIP/OPTICS-Clustering/blob/master/resources/reachabilityplot.png) with three lines of code:
+Then you might consider using this library, as it offers an interface that lets you visually inspect the cluster structure of the data space (using a [reachability-plot](https://github.com/CrikeeIP/OPTICS-Clustering/blob/master/resources/reachabilityplot.png)) - *and* extract those clusters with three lines of code:

 ```cpp
 #include <optics/optics.h>